Basque grammar

-This article provides a grammar sketch of Basque grammar.
+This article provides a sketch of Basque grammar.
 Basque is the language of the Basque people of the Basque Country or Euskal Herria, which borders the Bay of Biscay in Western Europe.

 Noun phrases

 The Basque noun phrase is structured quite differently from those in most Indo-European languages.

 Articles, determiners and quantifiers

 Determiners and quantifiers play a central role in Basque noun phrase structure.
 Articles are best treated as a subset of the determiners.

+The articles -a, -ak, -ok, -(r)ik, demonstratives hau, hori, hura and some of the quantifiers follow the noun they determine or quantify.

+Other determiners and quantifiers, including beste 'other', the interrogatives and numerals above one or two (depending on dialect) precede the noun.

+A normal noun phrase with a common noun as head must contain exactly one determiner or exactly one quantifier but not both, as in the above examples.
+However, the numerals may co-occur with a determiner.

+The items beste 'other' and guzti 'all' do not 'fill' the determiner or quantifier position and therefore require an article, other determiner or quantifier.

+The article -a, -ak acts as the default determiner, obligatory with a common noun in the absence of another determiner or quantifier (even in citation forms in popular usage).